sitebay/docs/articles/products/platform/get-started/guides/developer-access/index.md

 This guide explains and answers some of the most frequently asked questions about account access.
 The sections are separated in order of granularity, starting with service-level access at the top, and working towards application-specific access.

 For security and privacy, [Site Bay Support](/docs/products/platform/get-started/guides/support/) is not able to troubleshoot issues related to users and application access.
-Instead, Site Bay offers an in-house [Professional Services](https://www.sitebay.org/products/pro-services/) team that can be hired to help with projects.

 {{< note >}}
 The following sections include commands that show how to manipulate credentials on your WordPress Sites, and these commands use `exampleUser` in place of your users' names.
 Replace `exampleUser` with whatever you would like to name your users.